 Read this book to your child.
 If able, let them read to you, or take turns.
 Along the way, talk with your child about what is happening and how they feel about the story.
 Ask questions like: why do you think the character did that?
 How would you solve this problem?
 What is the story trying to teach us?
 What was your favorite part of the story?
 All questions are good questions.

-WRITE and DRAW: What is your favorite way to get around town?
+WRITE and DRAW: What is your favorite type of weather?

 You can use notebook paper or the writing templates provided on our website.
 As your child writes, let them get their full thought down on paper before you correct anything.
 This is how they become a writer!
 As they spell, encourage them to use the rules they know.
 This is called invented spelling.
 Even if it doesn't look like what an adult would write, they are still practicing their phonics.
 Illustrations are always welcome!

-If it begins with the b sound, paste it on the beach.
+If it begins with the f sound, paste it on the farm.

+If it begins with the I sound, paste it in the lunchbox.